 Cutting Tile With a Wet Saw

 A wet saw is generally the tool of choice for materials such as stone and harder porcelain tiles.
 If you don't want to buy one, you can rent one at your local home improvement store.

 Make sure the blade is specific to the material you are cutting.
 For example, glass tiles require a finer diamond blade for cuts so the edges don't chip.
 It's worth investing a few dollars in the right blade for the job.
 Also, be sure to put on eye and hearing protection as well as nonslip shoes and gloves before cutting.

-- Check to make sure the water is in contact with the spinning blade and give the machine a few moments to reach full speed.
+- Measure and mark the cuts with a pencil or nonpermanent marker.Line up your marks while positioning the tile directly against the fence and turn on the power.
+Make sure the water is in contact with the spinning blade and give the machine a few moments to reach full speed

 - Set the tile onto the sliding bed of the saw so your cutting line is aligned with the saw blade.